Hoover DXC c49w3/1-80

 Never attempt gas work

 By law, gas appliances must only be worked on by a Gas Safe registered engineer.
-If your fault involves gas, stop and call a professional — do not attempt it yourself.
+If your fault involves gas, stop and call a professional.
+Do not attempt it yourself.

 Watch for sharp edges